Wild, magnificent … and threatened

-Human history before the arrival of Europeans is a faded tapestry of native legends but there is evidence that Sarcee, Sekani and Kootenays used different parts of what is now the national park.
-In the 17th century the fur trade began to spread its tentacles across the country, reaching out from Montreal along the river systems leading from the Rocky Mountains.
-The passes over the Continental Divide into the vast British Columbia interior were lower in the north so what is now Jasper National Park became the main route for the fur brigades.
+From a faded tapestry of native legends we know Sarcee, Sekani and Kootenays used different parts of what is now the national park.
+In the 17th century the fur trade began to reach out from Montreal along the river systems leading from the Rocky Mountains.
 With the fur traders came the explorers, surveyors and adventurers followed in the 19th century by the railways and settlers.

-But almost 90% of visitors come to the park for the wilderness experience and for the sense of peace they can find away from the concrete jungle.
-This experience includes sightings of the iconic wildlife that is now being asked to ‘share’ this wilderness with increased human numbers and noisy ‘visitor experiences’.
+Park surveys show almost 90% of visitors come to the park for wilderness, the sense of peace and chance sightings of the iconic wildlife.
+However, that wildlife is now being asked to ‘share’ its habitat with increased human numbers and noisy ‘visitor experiences’.

 It is the nature of wildlife to be shy and protective of its young so it retreats instead of ‘sharing’.
-Tracks in winter indicate it has become more secretive and, in some particularly disturbed and fragmented areas, avoids what once used to be prime habitat.
+Tracks in winter indicate it has become more secretive and, in particularly disturbed and fragmented areas, avoids what once was prime habitat.